In 1954, a kid peddled across the neighborhood on his bicycle in search of free food.

 Self-love affirmations are positive statements we make to ourselves that help us overcome negative and self-sabotaging thoughts.

-They are words that motivate us and remind us of who we are.
-They are not lies nor wishful thinking – they are factual statements that need to be drummed into the subconscious.
+They're words that motivate us and remind us of who we are.
+They are not lies nor wishful thinking – they're statements that need to be drummed into the subconscious.

-Self-love is underrated and wrongly thought of as narcissism.
+Self-love is underrated and sometimes wrongly thought of as selfish.
 Yet it is crucial for living a good life.

 The love we have for ourselves influences our decisions and actions, the partner we end up with, and pretty much all other aspects of our lives.

 In our daily lives, we struggle with a lot of things.
 It could be our performance in school, work, marriage, or piano lessons.
-But what is important is that we realize that it is just hard times, it doesn't mean we are less, and that we can make it.
+But what's important is that we realize that these are just hard times, it doesn't mean we are less.

 This is why we need affirming self-love.
 To believe in ourselves when the circumstances are indicating otherwise.

 Talking down on yourself is not profitable in any way.
-You need to speak to yourself with love – remind yourself of all the things you’ve accomplished before, and how much you’ve survived already.
+You need to speak to yourself with love – remind yourself of all the things you’ve already accomplished, and how much you’ve survived.

-When we struggle to accept who we are, we should affirm to ourselves that we are lovable and wonderful.
-Because we truly are lovable and wonderful.
+When we struggle to accept who we are, we should respond by affirming to ourselves that we are lovable and wonderful.
 Maybe we messed up big time, but who doesn’t?

 By repeating self-love affirmations, we rewire our minds to let go of limiting and negative beliefs by actively challenging and demolishing them.